-The Northwestern University Paris Program in Critical Theory is directed by Professor Samuel Weber, Avalon Professor of the Humanities at Northwestern University.
-This program gives advanced graduate students from a wide variety of disciplines a unique opportunity to familiarize themselves with French and European theoretical research by spending one year in Paris.
+The Northwestern University Paris Program in Critical Theory gives advanced graduate students from a wide variety of disciplines a unique opportunity to familiarize themselves with French and European theoretical research by spending one year in Paris.
 The Program provides full fellowship support for one year to up to five highly qualified graduate students from Northwestern.
-In the fall quarter, students participate in a weekly interdisciplinary seminar organized by Professor Weber.
-The Director also assists students in making contact with leading European scholars and researchers in their respective fields.
+In the fall quarter, students participate in a weekly interdisciplinary seminar.
+The Program also assists students in making contact with leading European scholars and researchers in their respective fields.
 Students spend the rest of the year in study and/or research according to their individual projects.
 Ph.D. students who have advanced to candidacy by the fall of the year they will spend in Paris and who have sufficient knowledge of French to be able to function in an academic setting can apply.